-- This code does not apply when I am acting in a purely private capacity.
+This code does not apply when either the PCC or DPCC is acting in a purely private capacity.

-- I have adopted this code and have agreed to abide by its provisions.
+The OPCC has adopted this code and agreed to abide by its provisions.

-- The Policing Protocol1 provides that all parties will abide by the seven principles set out in Standards in Public Life: First Report of the Committee on Standards in Public Life known as the Nolan Principles.
+The Policing Protocol provides that all parties will abide by the seven principles set out in Standards in Public Life: First Report of the Committee on Standards in Public Life known as the Nolan Principles.

-- I agree to abide by the Nolan Principles which are set out below:
+We will abide by the Nolan Principles which are set out below.

 - To treat others with dignity and respect